srimuthurajesh/Tech-Notes/Java/01_java_core.md

 | char      | A-Z a-z 0-9 0-127ASCII| 2 byte |
 | boolean      | 0 1| depends on jvm |

+Binary can be represent as adding "0b"   ex: int a = 0b011;
+Hexadecimel can be represnt as adding "0x" ex: int a = 0x2A;
 **Typecasting:**  Convert one datatype to another
 1. implicit casting
 2. explicit casting